chaoge525/soafee_demo/documentation/validations.rst

       connected with a K3s agent on the Guest VM)
     * Xen Virtualization tests

-The integration tests are described in more detail later in this document.
+These integration test suites are described in more detail later in this document.

 To support building and validating EWAOL images within CI environments, a Python wrapper script is provided at ``tools/build/kas-ci-build.py`` that runs a